-Last week we started talking about some of the pitfalls couples encounter when planning a Jewish wedding.
+Last week, we talked about some of the pitfalls couples encounter when planning a Jewish wedding.
 This week we continue with some excellent tips you might not have thought about.

-One of the things that are often missed is that different families and different generations might not have the same expectations.
+One thing that is often missed is that different families and different generations might not have the same expectations.

-A young couple getting married might not care about using a family heirloom Kiddush cup for part of the ceremony or a deceased relatives tallis as a covering for their chuppah, but it might be an essential piece of family history for a parent or grandparent.
+A young couple getting married might not care about using a family heirloom Kiddush cup for part of the ceremony or a deceased relatives tallis as a covering for their chuppah.
+Still, it might be an essential piece of family history for a parent or grandparent.

 Another detail often overlooked is the wine used for the wedding ceremony.
-Kosher wine is important to the officiant, however choosing a white Kosher wine for a wedding ceremony so that it won’t stain the bride’s gown, might not be.
+Kosher wine is essential to the officiant; however, choosing a white Kosher wine for a wedding ceremony so that it won’t stain the bride’s gown might not be.

 Yarmulke, Yarmulkes, Yarmulka, Yarmulkas Kippah, Kipot, Kipah, Kippot, or Skullcap

 Regardless of how you say it, it’s all the same.
-This head covering for men is an important part of a wedding ceremony.
-While some older men travel with their own, this is not always the case, and it can be an excellent personalized detail for your wedding ceremony as they can be stamped with your names an wedding date.
+This head covering for men is an essential part of a wedding ceremony.
+While some older men travel with their own, this is not always the case, and it can be an excellent personalized detail for your wedding ceremony as they can be stamped with your names and wedding date.

-We suggest ordering one per guest as some women may choose to wear one, but most often guests are going to take them as a favor from the wedding.
+We suggest ordering one per guest as some women may choose to wear one, but most often, guests will take them as a favor from the wedding.
 Companies like Kippah.com offer a wide variety of materials and colors.

-Another often forgotten item is the Ketubah, this Jewish legal document is an important part of most Jewish wedding ceremonies and can be a beautiful piece of artwork to be displayed in the couple’s home.
+Another often forgotten item is the Ketubah.
+This Jewish legal document is an integral part of most Jewish wedding ceremonies and can be a beautiful piece of artwork to be displayed in the couple’s home.
 Companies like Ketubah.com offer a wide variety of styles and price points.

 *Crazy Planning Tip – a ketubah may need to be mounted to something to be able to display it during your wedding ceremony.
 Be sure not to frame it before the wedding as you’ll need to be able to have it signed during the wedding.